KTH-Library/docs-kth-rdm/docs/en/deposit/get_a_doi.md

 ## How to pre-register a DOI

 To pre-register a DOI, you click "Get a DOI now!" as above, but don't make your dataset public.
 The DOI is valid, and you can use it e. g. when submitting an article.
-However, if the dataset isn't yet published, you may also need to add a secret link for reviewer access to the data.
+However, if the dataset isn't yet published, you have the option need to add a secret link for reviewer access to the data.
 If there is no separate field to add this information, just explain in your cover letter that the DOI is pre-registered, and add the link that reviewers should use.

 To generate a link for reviewer access to the data before you publish the (meta)data, you can [create a secret link as described here](share_record_access.md)